Controller Implementation¶

 int numJoints() const

-Returns the number of joints in the model.
+Returns the number of joints the model has.

 Link* joint(int id)

-Returns the Link object corresponding to the joint ID.
+Returns the Link object corresponding to the joint number (id).

 Link* link(const std::string& name)

-Returns the Link object with the name given for the name variable.
+Returns the Link object with the name specified by name.

 double& q()

-Returns a reference to a joint displacement value.
-Works with JOINT_ANGLE, JOINT_DISPLACEMENT.
-Units are [rad] or [m].
+Returns a reference to the joint displacement value.
+The unit is [rad] or [m].

 double& dq()

-Returns a reference to a joint velocity value.
-Works with JOINT_VELOCITY.
-Units are [rad/s] or [m/s].
+Returns a reference to the joint velocity value.
+The unit is [rad/s] or [m/s].

 double& ddq()

-Returns a reference to a joint velocity value.
-Works with JOINT_ACCELERATION.
-Units are [rad/s^2] or [m/s^2].
+Returns a reference to the joint acceleration value.
+The unit is [rad/s^2] or [m/s^2].

 double& u()